particle-iot/docs/src/content/guide/getting-started/data.md

 Our friend Tinker also consumes data!
 Calling digital and analog read/writes use the API to talk to the Electron, and it has to reply.
 Use sparingly and you'll be fine.
 - All functions of Tinker (digital I/O, analog I/O)

-**HTTPClient, Sockets, etc:**
+**Libraries: HTTPClient, MQTT, etc:**
-Whenever you control the connection directly you'll use data.
+Whenever you use a library that talks over the network you'll use data.
 A lot of data.
 We highly recommend that you do **NOT** use these with the Electron, as they will use data much more quickly than Particle publishes and functions.

 ## What if I run out?
 If you reach your data limit and want to keep your device online, just hop over to the [Console](https://console.particle.io/) and increase the limit.
 It will automatically unpause and you'll be back online in a few minutes.
 We highly recommend that you set a high limit for critical applications.